NG-ZORRO/ng-zorro-antd/components/code-editor/doc/index.en-US.md

 | `onFirstEditorInit` | The hook invoked when the first monaco editor is initialized | `() => void` | - |
 | `onInit` | The hook invoked every time a monaco editor is initialized | `() => void`  | - |
 | `useStaticLoading` | Load monaco editor statically | `boolean` | `false` |

-## Static Loading

-Sometimes you need to load AMD module dynamically.
-But since monaco editor's loader patches `window[require]`, you can not use AMD loader like requireJS.
-In this situation you need to enable static loading.

-With help of [monaco-editor-webpack-plguin](https://github.com/microsoft/monaco-editor-webpack-plugin) by Microsoft, you can do that in a convenient way.

-1. Please inject a `NZ_CODE_EDITOR_CONFIG` with `useStaticLoading` to be `true`.
-2. Create a webpack.partial.js file, and config monaco-editor-webpack-loader.
-3. Use custom webpack loader like [ngx-build-plus](https://github.com/manfredsteyer/ngx-build-plus) to load this webpack config.

-If you use static loading, you should not add assets of monaco editor to your project by modifying angular.json file.